rpoleski/MulensModel/developers_board.md

     * note in PSPL tutorial about plotting data in MulensData
     * add example that after calling Event.get\_chi2() use Event.fit to get e.g. magnifications so that the magnification is not calculated twice
     * hack session examples to be renamed, unlinked in README.md
-    * set matplotlib scales 1:1 so that circles are circles
     * **satellite data fitted and plotted - what is missing now?**
     * use ast.literal\_eval() for .cfg files to read dict or list, e.g., for MulensData options.
     * _high-level fitting example where we don't care how complicated it is, we just want to make it simple and useful for the user_
     * some cfg files use "../data/..." - change it to MM.DATA\_PATH somehow
+    * in emcee we should check if all the starting points are in prior
+    * check if MM correctly interacts with scipy.optimize.leastsq and maybe add an example
+    * add Coordinates.velocity\_of\_Earth() example
+    * Example 13 - make x\_caustic\_in/\_out periodic variables
   * Miscellaneous:
     * _COVERAGE : "coverage run --source MulensModel -m py.test" and then "coverage report" or "coverage report -m" or "coverage html" (and then open htmlcov/index.html); https://coverage.readthedocs.io/en/v4.5.x/_
     * u\_0 sign for satellite or just parallax model - some way of following u(t) evolution
     * warnings - give type for each one of them
-    * Dave's idea on causticc-crossing epochs as parameters t\_cc1 and t\_cc2 - see david.p.bennettATnasa.gov e-mail on Feb 11, 2019
+    * Dave's idea on caustic-crossing epochs as parameters t\_cc1 and t\_cc2 - see david.p.bennettATnasa.gov e-mail on Feb 11, 2019
-    * add function to get Earth's projected velocity
     * when checking units use Unit.physical\_type - search for physical\_type in mulensobjects/lens.py as an example; to find places to be changed search for "isinstance" (to find these places run grep isinstance \*py mulensobjects/\*py | grep Quantity
     * use lazy loading in MagnificationCurve.magnification and/or Model.magnification
     * guessing parameters of PSPL model ([Kim+17](https://arxiv.org/abs/1703.06883) as an example)